JessWinn/Houndshark-Mitogenomics/README.md

 4. Calculate A+T and G+T content and relative synonymous codon usage (RSCU) of PCGs in DAMBE v.
 7.0.35 (Xia, 2001).
 Base composition skewness formula: AT-skew = [A-T]/[A + T] and GC-skew = [G-C]/[G + C] (Perna and Kocher, 1995).
 5. Make graphs for nucleotide composition and RSCU in R. [^2]
 [^2]: winn2023-nucleotide-composition-plots and winn2023-codon-usage-plots can be found in the "5_Scripts" folder.]
 8. Predict tRNA secondary structure using the generalized vertebrate mitochondrial tRNA settings in ARWEN v.
 1.2.3 (Björn Canbäck Bioinformatics) (Laslett and Canbäck, 2008) and the tRNAscanSE webserver v.
 2.0 (http://lowelab.ucsc.edu/cgi-bin/tRNAscan-SE2.cgi) (Lowe and Chan, 2016).
+We also used the MXfold2 webserver (http://ws.sato-lab.org/mxfold2/) to verify the secondary structure of the duplicate tRNA-Thr in _Galeorhinus galeus_.
 9. Characterise control region repetitive regions using the “Tandem Repeat Finder” webserver (https://tandem.bu.edu/trf/trf.html) (Benson, 1999) maintaining default settings.
 10. Download the graphic produced by MitoAnnotator and save the files as a png.
 Edit and enlarge gene names and incude species-specific images, gene numbers and total length in the center.[^3]
 [^3]: Fully annotated GenBank files of each of our newly assembled mitogenomes can be found on GenBank with accession numbers ON075075, ON075076, ON075077, ON652873, and ON652874.